Raghuvar/Web-Scrapper/README.md

 ## Getting Help

-If you need any help installing, using the application, or any suggestion please do drop a mail to : <br />
+If you need any help installing, using the application, or any suggestions please feel free to drop a mail to : <br />
  <a href="raghuvarprajapati@gmail.com">raghuvarprajapati@gmail.com</a>.